MTI TEK

 • Produces foundation models (also called base models).

-• Focuses on next-token prediction (for generative models).
+• Focuses on next-token prediction (for generative models) or masked language modeling (for encoder models).

-• Requires extensive computational resources (GPUs, TPUs, large memory).
+• Requires extensive computational resources (GPUs, TPUs, large memory, distributed training).

 • Fine-tuning

-This step customizes the pre-trained model for specific tasks or domains.
+This step customizes the pre-trained model for specific tasks, domains, or behaviors.

 Characteristics: